 Port Pirie Environmental Health Centre

-The Port Pirie Environmental Health Centre (EHC) is a service of SA Health's Country Health SA Local Health Network that helps protect children from the harmful effects of lead in their environment: an environment which has a history of lead contamination resulting from more than 100 years of smelting in Port Pirie.
+The Port Pirie Environmental Health Centre (EHC) is a service of the Yorke and Northern Local Health Network that helps protect children from the harmful effects of lead in their environment.
+The environment has a history of lead contamination resulting from more than 100 years of smelting in Port Pirie.

 There is no 'safe' level of lead exposure and exposure should be reduced or prevented to keep blood lead levels as low as possible.
 Children and pregnant women are at most risk from lead.